 MRI scans can be performed for eyeWatch patients.

-It has been demonstrated that the eyeWatch implant is compatible with MRI scans up to 3 Tesla.
-Several patients have safely undergone an MRI scan after eyeWatch implantation.
+It has been demonstrated that the eyeWatch implant is an MR conditional device.
+MR conditions are listed in the instructions for use.
+Under such conditions, the patients can safely undergo MR scans after eyeWatch implantation.
 The implant's magnet however may create a local artefact around the operated eye.

 It is essential that after an MRI scan, the patient should refer to a trained ophthalmologist for verification (and likely adjustment) of the eyeWatch's magnet position as it might have changed during the scan.